 Subsistence: On the basis of the costs actually incurred and in line with the beneficiary’s usual practices on travel.

-Tip: Unsure which costs to explain in detail until your threshold?
+Tip: Unsure which costs to explain in detail?
 The "Use of Resources" window in the Participant Portal will display a threshold amount, set at 15% of your total personnel costs for a specific period.
 This is the value of the costs you're allowed to leave unexplained.

 D. Other direct cost categories